Skip to content

 image: redis

-As you can see, for each worker you can set minimum replicas, cpu and memory which is useful if you've got different task resource requirements.
+As you can see, for each worker you can set minimum replicas, cpus and memory which is useful if you've got different task resource requirements.

 If needed, you can also customize the k8s deployments for the worker and the api server. as much as you'd like, following the AWS example here but using the gke flavor and appropriate filenames instead.
 You can add more yml objects into those templates as needed, if required.